pyrohost/pyrodactyl/README.md

 Setting up my panel is a breeze on Linux.
 Follow the [official Pterodactyl documentation](https://pterodactyl.io/community/installation) for your distribution up to the point where you need to download the panel.

-Instead of downloading the official panel, follow the steps below to install pyrodactyl:
+Instead of downloading the official panel, follow the steps below to install denisapain panel:

 1. `git clone https://github.com/denisapain/denisland-panel.git /var/www/pterodactyl`
 2. `cd /var/www/pterodactyl`